 We will now direct our own advocacy with the hiring of our own lobbyist.
 A lobbyist that represents the single-family Landlord and Property Manager and our specific needs.
 We are getting a seat at the table when we need to be there to negotiate and advise.
 The Colorado Landlord Legislative Coalition will be all-inclusive and reach out and welcome all landlords and related industry professionals.
 The Coalition will be supported and funded with membership dues and managed by landlords and industry professionals.

-The 2020 legislative session produced a number of Bills that directly affected our landlords and the way professional property managers are allowed to run their business.
+Each year, the legislative session produces a number of Bills that directly affect our landlords and the way professional property managers are allowed to run their businesses.

-When you join our organization, your membership dues help to fight bad legislation in 2021.
+When you join our organization, your membership dues help to fight bad legislation.

 Let’s make a difference.